 The Group is committed to the betterment of employees.
 On human capital development, we have a strategy that focuses on building technical skills, individual accountability, competency and management leadership.
+The Company has built shaded carparks for the employees.

 The Group also encourages its staff to constantly engage in self learning by setting up a library of technical, leadership and self motivation books for their own betterment.